ardeshir/docs/archives/__Azure_Metrics_Advisor_retired.md

 Also, I need to mention that the `serviceProvider.GetRequiredService<MetricsAdvisorClient>()` is a default method of the .NET dependency injection system.
 This method retrieves a service of the type specified (in this case, `MetricsAdvisorClient`).
 You need to add all the necessary services in the ConfigureServices method of the Startup class.
 You can find more information about this on Microsoft's Documentation page: https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-usage

-Remember to also validate and manage your Azure API Key and endpoint correctly.